GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Warrior.md

 * **Haste**.
 You gain a +1 to attacks and opposed checks against foes with a later turn order than yourself.
 * **Patience**.
 You gain a +1 to defense and opposed checks against foes with an earlier turn order than yourself.
 * **Caution**.
 Choose a reaction, you are automatically braced for it during the first round of combat or until you take an action (whichever occurs later).
 * **Zeal**.
-When you Press Attack, you may replace the advantage gained on an attack with getting a bonus equal to your profiiency bonus for the purpose of determining if it is a critical hit.
+When you Press Attack, you may replace the advantage gained on an attack with getting a bonus equal to your heroism for the purpose of determining if it is a critical hit.

 ### Shield Proficiency
 Warriors are able to utilize their shield to a greater extent than others.
 You may use it as a weapon, treating it as a club.
 You do not benefit from the warrior's weapon mastery of the club when used this way.
 You can instead gain training with them as though they were a weapon class of their own (shields).
 If you gain Mastery with it, by specializing (or splashing) in the warrior class, you gain a bonus to beat and parry checks with the shield equal to the shield's bonus.
 You also gain an additional +1 bonus to defense when blocking.